 It’s important to remember that young children need 10 – 12 hours of sleep each night, so schedule accordingly.

 A healthy eating routine is also important.
 Children should get balanced meals throughout the day, with a variety of fruits, vegetables, dairy, proteins and grains.
-Click here for some back-to-school tips from Y Cook Community Kitchen.
+Click here for some back-to-school tips.

 4. Have a great first day!